c-blake/suggest/README.md

 ## Conclusion

 The TL;DR?
-While a well-implemented SymSpell with a well guarded deployment environment can indeed be always faster *on average* than a similarly well done linear scan, it is far more "performance risky" without a variety of cautions.
+A well-implemented SymSpell with a strong deployment environment *can* be always faster *on average* than a similarly well done *single core* linear scan, BUT it is far more "performance risky" without a variety of cautions.
 It may be 10-100x faster than a linear scan in some hot cache circumstances or 10-100x slower in cold-cache/worst case circumstances.
 Meanwhile, a cold-cache linear scan might be only about 20x worse than a hot-cache linear scan while for SymSpell cold vs hot could be 10000x different.
-In those terms, SymSpell is 500x more performance risky than a linear scan, not even considering things like allocator and hash function implementation risk and parallelization.
+In those terms, SymSpell is 500x more performance risky than a linear scan, not even considering things like allocators, hash function implementation risk, and parallelization.

 The TL;DR;DR?
 "YMMV from hell".  ;-)